The Settlers IV: Promotion and delay

 In July 2000, Blue Byte advertised for 5,000 participants for an online closed beta.
 However, the beta was postponed in early August, due to "technical issues related to the lobby software causing disruption to Battle Isle: The Andosia War".
 In late August, Blue Byte revealed it would be at least mid-September before the beta began.

 In October, Blue Byte released "Smack a Thief", a minigame designed to promote the main game.
 A variation on Whac-A-Mole, in "Smack a Thief", the player must click on Viking thieves before they can raid the Roman stores and escape.
 Available as a free download from Blue Byte's website, the game allowed players to upload their high scores to a global high score table.

-In early November, the online beta was cancelled, with Blue Byte's stating, "We have decided to take this step to concentrate on completing the game.
+In early November, the online beta was cancelled, with Blue Byte stating, "We have decided to take this step to concentrate on completing the game.
 Conducting a large, public beta test requires a lot of additional resources, which we now want to invest more specifically in development.
 Quality assurance will instead be ensured by our own internal testing department".
 In an interview with Planet of Games, Brändle clarified: "We do not have the resources to filter and sort all of the anticipated feedback from a beta test.
 We are currently concentrating exclusively on completion of the product".

 The following week, Blue Byte announced the slated December release had been pushed back to January 2001, with Thomas Hertzler (Blue Byte CEO and the series producer) explaining, "we know that many gamers were particularly looking forward to The Settlers IV this year and, of course, we understand if Settlers's fans are disappointed.
 In the end, however, we made our decision with the players in mind.
 The Settlers IV will not be on shelves before Christmas, but fans will receive a game that corresponds to Blue Byte's high quality standard".